bensutherland/Simple_reads_to_counts/README.md

 For each sample, stringtie will assemble transcripts based on the reference genome annotation and will find novel transcripts (unannotated) in the reference genome.

-**Prepare files for stringtie merge**
+**Prepare mergelist for StringTie**
-Create a `mergelist.txt` and save to `00_archive`.
-The mergelist will contain each sample's gtf filename (one file per line) using:
+Generate `00_archive/mergelist.txt`, which includes each sample's GTF, one per line:
 `01_scripts/03b_create_mergelist.sh`

-#### 3B.iii) Merge transcripts from all samples, guided by the reference gff
-Merge sample gtfs into a non-redundant, final merged gtf (i.e., `04_mapped/stringtie_merged.gtf`).
-Will use the reference genome as a guide to identify novel and known transcripts:
+**StringTie merge**
+Merge reference GFF and per-sample GTFs into a final, non-redundant GTF (i.e., `04_mapped/stringtie_merged.gtf`).
+Update to point to the reference GFF and launch:
 `01_scripts/03c_stringtie_merge.sh`

+**Evaluate transcript/ gene assemblies**
-#### 3B.iv) Run gffcompare to generate statistics based on your de novo and reference transcripts
+Run gffcompare to generate statistics based on your de novo and reference transcripts `./01_scripts/03d_gffcompare.sh`
-`./01_scripts/03d_gffcompare.sh`